SalomePlatform/yacs/doc/advancepy.rst

 Definition of inline Python components
 --------------------------------------------------
-Normally, a Python SALOME component must be developed outside YACS, either manually or using a SALOME module generator such as :ref:`yacsgen`.
+Normally, a Python SALOME component must be developed outside YACS.
 A SALOME component implemented in Python can be defined directly in a Python script.
 This type of component can be useful in test phases, for example.